Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2022-12-16-ParityWalks.md

 * the top row is all ones and "row times column" so the low bit of the output is the sum of all the input bits which is the parity
 * all we have left is the first lower subdiagonal is all ones which corresponds to a left shift by one.

-and the inverse function is pretty much the same song: top bit is the parity of the input and a left shift by one.
+and the inverse function is pretty much the same song: top bit is the parity of the input and a right shift by one.
 Updated code:

 {% highlight c %}